phalcon/documentation/docs/tutorial-vokuro.md

 Special attention to the `password` and `confirmPassword` elements.
 You will notice that both elements are of type `Password`.
 The idea is that you need to type your password twice, and the passwords need to match in order to avoid errors.

-The `password` field has two validators for content: `PresenceOf` i.e. it is required and `StringLength`: we need the password to be more than 8 characters.
+The `password` field has two validators for content: `PresenceOf` i.e. it is required and `StringLength`: where we need the password to be more than 8 characters.
 We also attach a third validator called `Confirmation`.
 This special validator ties the `password` element with the `confirmPassword` element.
 When it is triggered to validate it will check the contents of both elements and if they are not identical, the error message will appear i.e. the validation will fail.

 ### View